Sandali-1999/Develop-the-Web-Application-Using-HTML-CSS-Individual/README.md

-# Develop the Web Application Using HTML/CSS
+# Develop the Web Application Using HTML/CSS (Individual)